merative/wcm-reporting-datacatalog/docs/guides/task.md

 ## TASK_PROGRAMS_V1_VIEW
+This view groups attributes by their associated program.
+Use this view to identify specific tasks associated with a client's programs.

 | Attribute | Description | Domain definition |Character size | Nulls allowed |
 | :-------------- | :------ |:------ |:------ |:--------------|